You can start capturing observations as soon as you've created a session.

 Take notes first, tag later

-To help focus your attention during your session, we recommend tagging your observations afterwards in the ‘Review’ mode, at least to start with.
+To help focus your attention during your session, we recommend tagging your observations afterwards in the ‘Review and tag’ mode, at least to start with.

 To tag an observation while in a live session